scotws/LiaraForth/docs/INPUT.md

 3. **Input from a buffer.** Not implemented yet.

 4. **Input from a file.** Not implemented yet.

+## The Command Line Interface

+Liara Forth accepts input lines of up to 256 characters.
+It remembers one previous input that can be accessed with CONTROL-p.

+This is done by having two input buffers, `ibuffer1` `ibuffer2` and switching between them.

 ### SAVE-INPUT and RESTORE-INPUT